Ukraine North to South

 After breakfast in a park

-We wanted to go to the catacombs below the city measuring incredible 2500 km, but before we had an appointment with our guide, we visited the Contraband and Smuggling museum which turned out to be entirely in Ukrainian (український), except for at small english pamphlet so we didn’t get much out of that, instead we quickly rushed through and had an aperol spritz outside in the hot Odessian afternoon.
+We wanted to go to the catacombs below the city measuring incredible 2500 KM, but before we had an appointment with our guide, we visited the Contraband and Smuggling museum which turned out to be entirely in Ukrainian (український), except for at small english pamphlet so we didn’t get much out of that, instead we quickly rushed through and had an aperol spritz outside in the hot Odessian afternoon.

 Items portrayed in the Contraband and Smuggling museum, unfortunately only in Ukrainian in Odessa